translationalneuromodeling/tapas/sem/README.md

 across conditions can be implemented using a projection matrix as explained above.

-On the left the Bayesian network that represents the model is displayed.
+On the left, the Bayesian network that represents the model is displayed.
 The responses \(y\) are fitted using parameters \(\theta\), whose prior is encoded by \(\mu\).
 Note that \(u\) encodes the subject specific conditions.